mherrmann/fbs-tutorial/README.md

 ## A more complicated example
 We will now create a more interesting example: An app that displays famous quotes from the internet.
-Here's what it looks like (on Ubuntu):
+Here's what it looks like on Windows:

 ![Quote app](screenshots/quote-app.png)